User Experience Design: Bringing a User-Centered Approach to DIGARC Solutions

 by Natalie Auth, DIGARC Lead UX Designer/Developer

-If you’ve spent any amount of time around computer software, smartphones or technology in the past decade, you’ve likely heard the terms UI and UX.
+If you’ve spent any time around computer software, smartphones or technology in the past decade, you’ve likely heard the terms UI and UX.
 People will say things like “Wow, this app has a really cool UI!”, or “I think the UX could be improved on this website.”
 But what do they mean?
 What is the UX?
 Is it the same thing as the UI?

 User experience, or UX for short, is actually a very broad concept that encompasses everything about the interaction of a person (or user) with a product, and the product doesn’t even have to be software-related.
 This most obviously includes direct interaction between a person and a product, but it also involves the user’s first discovery of the product, when they need help with it, or even when they talk about it to other people.